 We can liken thes phases to the seasons of the year, so you have:

-• menstruation (which is when you’re on your period) – this is the winter phase.
+• menstruation – which is when you’re on your period.

-• pre-ovulation, which is exactly what it sounds like – its the time between your period ending and when you ovulate – this is the Spring phase.
+• pre-ovulation –which is exactly what it sounds like – its the time between your period ending and when you ovulate.

-• ovulation, which is your summer phase (you can tell when you’re ovulating by changes in your cervical fluid).
+• ovulation -you can tell when you’re ovulating by changes in your cervical fluid.
 And lastly,

-• the premenstrual phase, which is the time between ovulation and the start of your next period – this is the Autumn phase.
+• the premenstrual phase, which is the time between ovulation and the start of your next period.

 When you get your next period the cycle starts again and you’re back to the Winter phase.